garrrettt/garrrettt.github.io/about.md

 produce.

 <h2>Hobbies</h2>
-Recently, I've been trying to teach myself guitar and how to sing better.
+Recently, I've been playing a lot of guitar!
 It's been a lot of fun, and I'm hoping to get to a point where I can jam with other musicians!
-When possible, I also enjoy getting out with friends to play frisbee golf or go on hikes or walks.
-I also really enjoy reading about neurotechnology, electric vehicle technology, and augmented reality.
+I also love rock climbing, long-distance cycling, and disc golf!

 That said, I’m always happy to try something new!
 Here's me finally juggling after a lot of practice.